thestr4ng3r/chiaki/README.md

 A Python 3 script which does this is provided in [scripts/psn-account-id.py](scripts/psn-account-id.py).
 Simply run it in a terminal and follow the instructions.
 Once you know your ID, write it down.
 You will likely never have to do this process again.

+Find your PIN on your PS4 under 'Settings -> Remote Play Connection Settings -> Add Device'.

 ## Acknowledgements

 This project has only been made possible because of the following Open Source projects: